gustavo-alberto/MicroManipulatorStepper/README.md

 The files can be found here: [CAD Models](construction).
 Please note that FreeCAD version **1.1.0dev** was used and the files might not work with older versions.

+### ⚙ Kinematic Model

+The kinematic model is defined here [CAD Models](firmware/MotionControllerRP/src/kinemtaic_models/kinematic_model_delta3d.cpp).
+Please check the dimensions of you build against the values set in the constructor.
+In particular make sure the arm length matches.

 ### ⚙ Electronics

 The electronics is designed in **KiCAD** and only commonly available modules (Motordrivers, MCU board) are used and connected by a simple PCB.
 No SMD soldering is required to populate the board to make the build extra accassible.